DUI Cases in Brooksville, FL

 Demanding the formal review hearing is the ONLY way to contest that suspension.
 If you don’t demand the formal review hearing, the suspension will remain on your driving record for the next 75 years.

-If your license has previously been suspended after a DUI arrest, you may be facing a driver’s license suspension of twelve (12) to eighteen (18) months.
+If your license has previously been suspended after a DUI arrest, you may face a driver’s license suspension of twelve (12) to eighteen (18) months.
 If your driver’s license is administratively suspended after a DUI arrest, you may be able to apply for a hardship license after serving out a “hard suspension” period during which you can not drive for any reason.

 The only way to avoid this suspension is to fight and win your Formal Review Hearing with the DMV.